 We are committed to helping you through the process and giving you access to all the information you need to help prepare you for your procedure.

 Prior to your surgery, you will be given a series of brochures and flyers with important details regarding advance directives, billing, your rights and responsibilities as a patient, infection prevention and preparing for your procedure that will help you during your journey.
 The information found in the brochures and flyers can be viewed below.
 You can also find up-to-date information compiled by leading health care experts on most medical conditions and procedures in our free Online Clinic.

 To ensure the best outcomes, it is critical that you follow pre-procedure guidelines given to you by your health care provider.
 In the days leading up to your surgery, you may be asked to make changes to your diet and medications.
-You will also be given pre-operative bathing instructions to help reduce the potential for infection and information on getting tested for COVID-19.
+You will also be given pre-operative bathing instructions to help reduce the potential for infection.

 Making life decisions about your health care or the health care of a loved one can be stressful and frightening, but you are not alone.
 While your physician is your primary source of information on these sensitive decisions, all members of the Gritman Medical Center team are here to answer your questions or discuss concerns with you.